marmelab/react-admin/docs/Configurable.md

 ## `<Inspector>`

-The `<Inspector>` component exists within the layouts provided by react-admin.
-If you are using a custom layout then you should add the `<Inspector>` component within your layout
+The `<Inspector>` is already included in the layouts provided by react-admin.
+If you are using a custom layout, you need to add the `<Inspector>` component to your layout.

 {% raw %}
 ```jsx